Quonauts/TestGame/rules.md

 ### <a name='bots'/> Bots

 Certain game functions may be performed automatically by automated "bots;" the behavior of such bots is not governed by the rules, and any function that bots may perform should be feasible, even if inconvenient to do manually.

+## <a name='channels'/> Channels

+The game rules govern only messages and reactions in the GAME CHANNELS category of the Discord server.